jhugman/build-facets/README.md

  - the complete set of available modifiers, and how they relate is defined by the Android SDK. `build-facets` expects them to be defined, either by you or a simple default.
  - the res directory works with files and directories. `build-facets` work with javascript key-value objects.
  - the device state is used at runtime. `build-facets` use environment variables at build time.
 The precise combinations is called the build variant.
+ - the java code contains a simple reference. `build-facets` allows build scripts to only have simple key names, without worrying about build variants.